keboola/developers-docs/cli/commands/dbt/init/index.md

 ?
 Target Name: TARGET1

 ?
-Enter a name for a workspace to be created: dbt_workspace
+Enter a name for the workspace to be created: dbt_workspace

 Creating a new workspace, please wait.
 Created new workspace "dbt_workspace".